Letizia Moratti: Early life and education

+Career

+Minister of Education, University and Research

 Moratti is a businesswoman who has worked in insurance and telecommunications.
-Between 1994 and 1996 she was chairperson of the Italian state television company RAI.
-At the end of 1998, and for about a year, she became chairman of News Corp Europe, a company headed by Rupert Murdoch and owner of Stream TV.

-From 2001 to 2006, she was Minister of Education, University and Research in the second and third Berlusconi cabinets.
-During her mandate, she put forward a reform of the education system that was named after her as Riforma Moratti.

-She ran for Mayor of Milan in the 2006 municipal election as the House of Freedoms candidate and won with over 52% of the votes.
-She sought a second term in 2011, but lost to the centre-left candidate Giuliano Pisapia.
+Between 1994 and 1996, she was chairperson of the Italian state television company RAI.
+At the end of 1998, for about a year she became chairman of News Corp Europe, a company headed by Rupert Murdoch and owner of Stream TV.
+From 2001 to 2006, Moratti was Minister of Education, University and Research in the second and third Berlusconi cabinets.
+During her mandate, she put forward a reform of the education system, which became the Moratti Law.
+She ran in the 2006 Milan municipal election as the House of Freedoms mayoralty candidate and won with over 52% of the votes.
+She sought a second term in the 2011 Milan municipal but lost to the centre-left coalition candidate Giuliano Pisapia.

 Mayor of Milan (2006–2011)

 Expo 2015

-Under Moratti, Milan was selected in 2007 as hosting city for the Expo 2015.
-Its rival İzmir, Turkey, lost for 61 votes against 86 in the Bureau des Expositions gather in the Palais des congrès of Paris.
-Moratti was Commissioner of the Expo until 2011, when after her electoral lost, resigned herself as Commissioner, out of respect for the new administration.
+Under Moratti, Milan was selected in 2007 as the hosting city for the Expo 2015.
+Its rival İzmir, Turkey, lost by 61 votes against 86 in the Bureau des Expositions gather in the Palais des congrès of Paris.
+Moratti was commissioner of the Expo until 2011, when after her electoral loss, she resigned as commissioner out of respect for the new administration.

 Parks

-The Moratti Administration also continued the Gabriele Albertini's parkings program, and in 2006 created 64,000 underground parking spaces, also in neighborhoods like Naviglio Grande and Sant'Ambrogio's zone.

-In 2007 Moratti launched the "Cycle Mobiliting Plan", which foresaw 53 km of cycling infrastructures, 2,385 new racks in 1,174 different localities, with 5,000 bikes and 250 stations in all cities within 2011.

-In 2008 Moratti created the Ecopass, a road pricing, in the Milan Center.
-This decision received several critics also in his majority.

-In 2010 she also launched the use of public electric car in various zones of her city.
+The Moratti administration continued Gabriele Albertini's parking program, and in 2006 created 64,000 underground parking spaces, also in neighbourhoods like Naviglio Grande and Sant'Ambrogio's zone.
+In 2007, Moratti launched the Cycle Mobiliting Plan, which foresaw 53 km of cycling infrastructures, 2,385 new racks in 1,174 different localities, with 5,000 bikes and 250 stations in all cities within 2011.
+In 2008, Moratti created the Ecopass, a road pricing in the Milan Centre.
+This decision received several criticisms from the majority.
+In 2010, she also launched the use of public electric car in various zones of her city.

-Moratti proposed unsuccessfully a park dedicated to Bettino Craxi, the controversial Socialist leader who died while exiled in Tunisia in 2000.
+Moratti proposed unsuccessfully a park dedicated to Bettino Craxi, the controversial Italian Socialist Party leader who died while exiled in Tunisia in 2000.

 Assessor of Welfare and Vice President of Lombardy (January 2021 – November 2022)

-In January 2021, she was appointed Vice President and Assessor of Welfare in the Regional Cabinet of Lombardy.
+In January 2021, Moratti was appointed vice president and Assessor of Welfare in the Regional Cabinet of Lombardy.
 She resigned on 2 November 2022 to be a candidate for president of Lombardy.
+With 9.87% of the vote, she came in third place, failing to get elected.